Tharun770/CAMERA-DETECTION/README.md

 Step 4: Configure Twilio API

-Create a Twilio Account and set up a WhatsApp sandbox.
-Replace the following in the script:
+👉<h3>Create a Twilio Account and set up a WhatsApp sandbox.
+Replace the following in the script:</h3>

-TWILIO_SID = "your_twilio_sid"
+TWILIO_SID = "your_twilio_sid"<br>
-TWILIO_AUTH = "your_twilio_auth_token"
+TWILIO_AUTH = "your_twilio_auth_token"<br>
-TO_WHATSAPP = "whatsapp:+91XXXXXXXXXX"
+TO_WHATSAPP = "whatsapp:+91XXXXXXXXXX"<br>
-FROM_WHATSAPP = "whatsapp:+14155238886"
+FROM_WHATSAPP = "whatsapp:+14155238886"<br>

 Step 5: Run the Application

 python app.py

-Usage
+<h1>Usage</h1>

-Start Monitoring by clicking the Start button.
+1.Start Monitoring by clicking the Start button.

-The system continuously scans for unauthorized cameras.
+2.The system continuously scans for unauthorized cameras.

-If a phone or camera is detected, the system:
+3.If a phone or camera is detected, the system:

-Plays an alarm
+4.Plays an alarm

-Takes a screenshot of the screen
+5.Takes a screenshot of the screen

-Captures an image of the intruder
+6.Captures an image of the intruder

-Sends a WhatsApp alert
+7.Sends a WhatsApp alert

-Press Stop to exit the application.
+8.Press Stop to exit the application.

-Future Enhancements
+<h1>Future Enhancements</h1>

 🔹 Facial Recognition for authorized personnel to reduce false alarms.<br>🔹 Multi-Camera Support to monitor different angles.<br>🔹 Cloud Integration to store detection logs and images remotely.